Duplodnaviria: Classification

 The realm also contains mirusviruses, which have not been assigned to any taxon officially but which constitute the putative phylum Mirusviricota.
 As all viruses in the realm are double-stranded DNA (dsDNA) viruses, the realm belongs to Group I: dsDNA viruses of Baltimore classification, a classification system based on a virus's manner of messenger RNA (mRNA) production that is often used alongside standard virus taxonomy, which is based on evolutionary history.
-Realms are the highest level of taxonomy used for viruses and Duplodnaviria is one of seven.
-The others are Adnaviria, Monodnaviria, Riboviria, Ribozyviria, Singelaviria, and Varidnaviria.
+Realms are the highest level of taxonomy used for viruses and Duplodnaviria is one of ten.
+The others are Adnaviria, Efunaviria, Floreoviria, Pleomoviria, Riboviria, Ribozyviria, Singelaviria, Varidnaviria, and Volvereviria.

 Core characteristics

 All viruses in Duplodnaviria contain an icosahedral capsid that is composed of a major capsid protein (MCP) that contains a unique folded structure, called the HK97 fold, named after the folded structure of the MCP of the bacterial virus HK97.
 The conserved elements of the HK97 fold, found in all duplodnavirians, are the axial (A) domain, the peripheral (P) domain, the extended (E) loop, and the N-terminal (N) arm.
 Many MCPs contain additional elements, such as the insertion (I) domain, which is grafted onto the A-domain, and the glycine-rich (G) loop, found in bacteriophage HK97's MCP.
 Other hallmark traits among viruses in the realm involve the structure and assembly of capsids and include a portal protein that forms the opening of the capsid, a protease that empties the capsid before viral DNA is packaged, and a terminase enzyme that packages viral DNA into the capsid.
 In herpesviruses, their proteases are often referred to as assemblins.

 After HK97 MCPs have been synthesized by the host cell's ribosomes, the viral capsid is assembled from them with the proteins bonding to each other.
 The first product of capsid assembly is a procapsid, also called prohead for caudoviruses.
 Procapsids are roughly spherical, lumpy, and thick.
 Assembly of procapsids is driven by scaffold proteins that guide the geometric construction of the procapsid.
 In the absence of such proteins, the delta domain of the MCP, which faces toward the inside of the capsid, acts as a scaffold protein.
 A cylindrical opening the capsid, the portal, that serves as the entrance and exit for viral DNA is created with portal proteins at one of the 12 vertices of the capsid.
 After capsid assembly, scaffold proteins are removed from the inside of the capsid by the capsid maturation protease, which may be part of the scaffolding.
 Scaffold proteins may be removed intact or after the protease breaks them down in a process called proteolysis, either of which leaves the inside of the procapsid empty.